Flag Essay Flyer

-As a resource for teachers who want to invite the veterans into the classroom prior to participation or as an introduction to the contest, posts may also offer the classroom teacher:
+As a resource for teachers who want to invite the veterans into the classroom before participation or as an introduction to the contest, posts may also offer the classroom teacher:

 A copy of the 20-minute video, “For Which It Stands” is available through Emblem Sales (Item #755.400) for $9.95.

-Local and District Contest awards, if any, will be the responsibility of the individual Posts and Districts.
-The contest must be completed in time to be forwarded to Department of Iowa American Legion, 720 Lyon St., Des Moines, Iowa 50309.
+Local and district contest awards, if any, will be the responsibility of the individual post and district.
+Each district finalist must be completed in time to be forwarded to The American Legion Department of Iowa Headquarters.

-Each of the three Department finalists will be recognized in the same manner as other youth champions and the top three winners will be invited to read their winning essay at the Department Convention.
-First, second and third place winners will receive $300, $200, and $100, respectively, from The American Legion of Iowa and Iowa Foundation.
+The Department finalists will be recognized in the same manner as other youth champions and will be invited to read their essays at the Department Convention.
+First, Second, and Third Place winners will also receive $500, $300, and $200, respectively from The American Legion of Iowa and The American Legion of Iowa Foundation.

-Local contests will be conducted and judged by the local sponsoring Legion Post, and the winning essay, along with certification form completed, will be forwarded as follows:
+Local contests will be conducted and judged by the local sponsoring Legion Post, and the winning essay, along with the certification form completed, will be forwarded as follows:

-Individual Legion Posts will forward one winning entry to their District Children and Youth Chairman, with signed Participation Application, postmarked by January 2, 2020.
+Individual Legion Posts will forward one winning entry (please retain a copy) to their District Children and Youth Chairperson, with a signed Participation Application, postmarked by January 5th of the current program year.

-District entries will be judged by the respective District Children and Youth Chairman, and sent to Department Headquarters, postmarked by January 22, 2020.
+District entries will be judged by the respective District Children and Youth Chairperson, and sent to Department Headquarters, postmarked by January 22nd of the current program year.

 Local Posts should begin working with their schools and home-schooled students in their community in September each year.
-Deadline for submission of the District winner must be certified and forwarded to Department Headquarters, postmarked not later than January 22, 2020.
+The deadline for submission of the District winner must be certified and forwarded to Department Headquarters, postmarked not later than January 22, 2024, of the current program year.

 Establishment of Policy: When consulting with any youth participating in an authorized event, TWO adults will be present.
 This policy applies to all official programs and events recognized by The American Legion of Iowa.